 Premiere is expensive and sometimes unreliable, but when it works, it's very powerful, especially when combined with the Adobe Creative Cloud (CC) Suite.
 It's super easy to work with other software (Adobe or not) because it's so standard.
 It can also work on any kind of computer operating system.
 This is the software you'll find the most tutorials on because everyone uses it.
 The other side of that is most tutorials you'll find on Premiere can also apply to other editing software as well.
 Although I personally dislike Premiere*, I suggest it.
 My issues with it have to do with me being biased towards FCPX.

-Final Cut, may seem limited depending on who you ask, but I have yet to encounter anything Final Cut couldn't do that Premiere could do in its current iteration.
+Final Cut, may seem limited depending on who you ask, but I have yet to encounter anything Final Cut couldn't do that Premiere could do.
 It's growing more powerful every day, especially with the new addition of 360 video editing.
-It also has what's called a, "magnetic timeline" which is hard to explain to you unless you've used it before (I love it).
+It also has what's called a, "magnetic timeline" which is hard to explain unless you've used it before (I love it).
 I hate that I can't use my $1,500 Windows gaming rig to edit though, because you can only use Final Cut on Macs.

-Davinci is free (unless you want more complex features), and you can do a hell of a lot with it, audio, titles, etc. But it, just like Final Cut, is viewed as limited by some, even though that stigma is just plain wrong.
+Davinci is free (unless you want more complex features), and you can do a hell of a lot with it, audio, titles, etc. But it, just like Final Cut, is viewed as limited by some...
+Personally I think that stigma is just plain wrong.
 Color correcting is what it's most notorious for, but the whole thing is amazing.
 I love the node systems, they're super intuitive.
 One of my studio clients uses Divinci exclusively.
 One of the main reasons being that you can collaborate on the same projects on different computers within the office, one person editing, another coloring, another doing sound, ect...
 Avid started this trend, Premiere can do it too, but Divinci is a whole different experience from those two.

 * it is important to note that my negative feelings towards certain software is 100% bias.
 They only exist because I've gotten used to using a different software.
 Though my positive praise is also based on opinion, they're still based on facts.